0x000NULL/StrideSync/docs/UNITS_README.md

-# Unit Handling in StrideSync
+# Unit Handling in Stride Keeper

-This document explains how unit handling works in the StrideSync app.
+This document explains how unit handling works in the Stride Keeper app.

 ## Available Units